PaddlePaddle/Knover/README.md

 `init_params`: initialized parameters.

+`init_checkpoint`: initialized checkpoints (contains not only the parameters of the model, but also the persitables of the optimizer) .
+You can also set `train_args="--start_step 1000"` for better display of log (if you continue training from step 1000) , but this is not necessary.

 `batch_size`, `lr`, `num_epochs` and so on.

 `log_dir`: the output path of training logs, include the log file (`${log_dir}/workerlog.${DEV_ID}`) of each GPU trainer.
 If `log_dir=""`, then the output of all GPU trainers will output to standard output.